khiajohnson/website/content/cv.md

 comments: false
 ---

+> *Please note that in my scholarly work, I use my middle initial "A." to distinguish from the other K. Johnson's in the field.*

 ### Data

 Johnson, K. A. (2021).
 SpiCE: Speech in Cantonese and English.
 Scholars Portal Dataverse, V1. doi:10.5683/SP2/MJOXP3 [[data]](https://doi.org/10.5683/SP2/MJOXP3) [[documentation]](https://spice-corpus.readthedocs.io/)

-### Papers
+### Publications

-🔜 Johnson, K. A., Mellesmoen, G., & Babel, M. Truthfulness judgments are negligibly affected by talker traits. *Manuscript under review.* [[preprint]](https://osf.io/f8bzp)

-🔜 Babel, M., Johnson, K. A., & Sen, C. Asymmetries in perceptual adjustments to non-canonical pronunciations. *Manuscript under review.* [[preprint]](https://osf.io/vdpbr/)
+Babel, M., Johnson, K. A., & Sen, C. (In press).
+Asymmetries in perceptual adjustments to non-canonical pronunciations.
+Laboratory Phonology. [[preprint]](https://osf.io/vdpbr/)

-🔜 Johnson, K. A. & Babel, M. Language contact within the speaker: Phonetic variation and crosslinguistic influence. *Manuscript under review.* [[preprint]](https://osf.io/jhsfc/)

 Johnson, K. A. (2021).
 Leveraging the uniformity framework to examine crosslinguistic similarity for long-lag stops in spontaneous Cantonese-English bilingual speech.
 Proceedings of Interspeech 2021. doi:10.21437/Interspeech.2021-1780 [[open-access paper]](https://doi.org/10.21437/Interspeech.2021-1780)